Rel1cx/eslint-react/packages/eslint-plugin/README.md

 - **Linting errors are better than runtime crashes**.
 - **Types are the fundamental unit of correctness**.

-## Rule introduction or modification principles

-1. **TypeScript first**.
-If a behavior can already be enforced by TypeScript built-in checker, don't reimplement it.
-2. **Formatting independent**.
-Rules should check for correctness, not style.
-We recommend using style focused tools for formatting (e.g. [dprint](https://dprint.dev/) or [eslint-stylistic](https://github.com/eslint-stylistic/eslint-stylistic)).
-3. **No Auto-fix**.
-Auto-fix is a great feature, but it's not always safe and reliable.
-We prefer to not to do auto-fix at all than to implement it in a way that can cause more problems than it solves.
-4. **Sensible defaults**.
-Rules should be easy to setup and use with minimal configuration and sensible defaults.
-5. **Rules over Options [[1]](https://eslint-react.rel1cx.io/docs/rules-over-options)**.
-Each rule should have a single purpose.
-Make multiple rules work together to achieve more complex behaviors instead of adding options to a single rule.

-## Contributing

-Before you start working on something, it's best to check if there is an existing issue first.
-It's also a good idea to reach the maintainer and confirm with the team if it makes sense or if someone else is already working on it.

-Please make sure to read the [Contributing Guide](./.github/CONTRIBUTING.md) before making a pull request.

-Thank you to everyone contributing to ESLint x React!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.